nodecosmos/charybdis/charybdis/README.md

 ## Charybdis Models

-Before getting started, ensure that the scylla dependency is included in your Cargo.toml file.
+Before getting started, ensure that the scylla dependency is included in your `Cargo.toml` file.
 The version of scylla should match the one used by the charybdis crate.
-The latest version available is 0.15.1.

 ```toml
 [dependencies]